List of Millennium characters

 Millennium is a crime-thriller television series which was broadcast from 1996 to 1999.
 Created by Chris Carter, the series aired on Fox for three seasons with a total of sixty-seven episodes.
 It starred Lance Henriksen, Megan Gallagher, Klea Scott and Brittany Tiplady.
 Henriksen played Frank Black, an offender profiler for the Millennium Group (a private investigative organisation).
-Black retires from the Federal Bureau of Investigation to move his wife Catherine (Gallagher) and daughter Jordan (Tiplady) to Seattle, where he begins consulting on criminal cases for the group.
+Black retires from the Federal Bureau of Investigation and moves his wife Catherine (Gallagher) and daughter Jordan (Tiplady) to Seattle, where he begins consulting on criminal cases for the group.
 After the group's attempt to cause an apocalyptic viral outbreak kills his wife, Black returns to the FBI to work with new partner Emma Hollis (Scott) to discredit the group.